 Once you have accepted a job offer, the Co-op Office will email you when your learning agreement is ready to be signed.
-This form is an agreement between you and the university and will register you for the upcoming co-op work term.
+This form is an agreement between you and the university and will register you for the upcoming internship.